KashifKhn/FruitZinga_Website/README.md

 ## Live Demo

-Check out the live demo of FruitZinga at: [https://www.fruitzinga-demo.com](https://www.fruitzinga-demo.com)
+Check out the live demo of FruitZinga at: [https://kashifkhn.github.io/FruitZinga_Website/](https://kashifkhn.github.io/FruitZinga_Website/)

 ## Features

 ## Installation

-1. Clone this repository: `git clone https://github.com/your-username/fruitzinga.git`
+1. Clone this repository: `git clone https://github.com/KashifKhn/FruitZinga_Website.git`
 2. Navigate to the project directory: `cd fruitzinga`
-3. [Add any specific installation steps or dependencies]
+3. After cloning the repository, open the index.html file in your web browser.
+4. The website should now be visible, and you can explore the different sections using the navigation menu.

 ## Usage